EMINENCE BASEBALL CARDS

 In 1955, Eminence released its first set of cards.
 The design featured a color photo of the player on the front with basic career statistics like batting average and home runs on the back.
 The photos were of good quality for the time period.
 Each wax pack contained 5 cards and retailed for 10 cents.

-Read also: BABE RUTH BASEBALL CARDS FOR SALE
+Read also: E90 BASEBALL CARDS

 The 1955 set included over 400 total cards, covering all 16 MLB teams from that season.
 Some of the biggest stars featured included Willie Mays, Mickey Mantle, Hank Aaron, and Ted Williams.
 Rarer cards included rookie cards for future Hall of Famers like Sandy Koufax and Bob Gibson.
 Distribution was initially focused on New York City and the surrounding Northeast region.